webpack-contrib/mini-css-extract-plugin/.github/CONTRIBUTING.md

 ## <a name="issue"></a> Found an Issue or Bug?

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the issue tracker, an issue for your problem may already exist, and the discussion might inform you of workarounds readily available.

-We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs, we ask that you to provide a minimal reproduction scenario (github repo or failing test case).
+We want to fix all the issues as soon as possible, but before fixing a bug, we need to reproduce and confirm it.
+In order to reproduce bugs, we ask that you provide a minimal reproduction scenario (GitHub repo or failing test case).
 Having a live, reproducible scenario gives us a wealth of important information without going back & forth to you with additional questions like:

 - version of Webpack used
 - version of the loader / plugin you are creating a bug report for